Protestantism in Germany: Reformed Christianity in Germany

+Two Reformed denominations are members of the EKD in Germany including the Evangelical Reformed Church in Germany and the Church of Lippe.

 Political effects

 Separation of church and state

 In the early 1500s, the Holy Roman Empire led by Charles V treated German Protestantism as a competitor to its geo-political power, issuing a decree in 1524 banning the recitation of its Lutheran works.
 This prompted riots across Germany and in 1529 a formal protestation was issued by a body of Protestant leaders and Princes, claiming the need for a clear separation from the Imperial Diet and the right to autonomy.
 In February 1531, prominent Protestant Princes formed the League of Schmalkalden, endorsed by Luther, with the intent to defend the rights of princes and the religion.
 The league became central to the spread of Protestantism by using its political sway in Germany, helping the restoration of the Lutheran Duke of Wurttemberg in 1534, enabling the establishment of Protestantism in the region.
 Conflicts with the Holy Roman Empire, resolved by the 1548 Council of Trent, maintained a lack of concessions to the German Protestants, and country-wide riots ensured it was not accepted.
-The official separation of Protestantism and the Reichstag in Germany came with the adoption of the Weimar Constitution in 1919.
+The official separation of Protestantism and the state in Germany came with the adoption of the Weimar Constitution in 1919.

 Rebirth of political Protestantism

 In the 19th century, Johann Hinrich Wichern pioneered a Protestant movement, the Inner mission, that sought a rebirth of the Church in Germany but also a greater emphasis on gaining support for social welfare and relief programs among Protestants.
-Through the 19th century Protestant churches in Germany were reactionary and conservative politically.
+Throughout the 19th century Protestant churches in Germany were reactionary and politically conservative.
 Protestant theologians rejected the tenets of the French Revolution, seeing instead an increase in nationalism.
 This nationalism, was combined with piety, evidenced by the notable addresses of Johann Gottlieb Fichte's "Address to the German Nations" and Ernst Moritz Arndt's writings against Napoleon Bonaparte.